AMI-Scenario-Labs/ami-scenario-lab-mq-on-cp4i/readme.md

 # Testing MQ Remotely

 IBM offers Developer Images for our Integration Capabilities on DockerHub.
-In this portion, we will use the container to do the same test as we did above inside the cluster but using the utilities that are apart of the container.
+In this portion, we will use the MQ Developer Container to do the same test as we did above inside the cluster but using the utilities that are apart of that container.
+There are other ways to connect remotely to the cluster like with **MQ Explorer**, **MQ Client Libraries**, **REST API**, or any application libraries available.
+If you already have the **MQI** Libraries available locally, you may not need to do this process.
+Using the container is the easiest way to use the MQI Libraries inside the container which does not involve installing anything else on your machine.
+This is one of the great conveniences of using containers.

 1. Let's start by pulling down the container from DockerHub.
 This assumes that you have Docker Desktop installed and it is enabled for **Linux Images**.
 Here is the command below to run on your **Terminal** or **Command Prompt**.